l1kw1d/PolyMon/README.md

 ![Uninstall3](Images/uninstall-3.png)

-Note: During uninstall, PolyMon will stop Everything service.
-You can restart it running "sc start everything" from administrator command prompt.
+Note: During uninstall, PolyMon will stop Everything service (and remove the service if Everything tool was installed with PolyMon).
 Though the installer tries to cleanup all the files in case of failure, if it doesn't you can run polymon_cleanup.bat from command prompt with admin privileges to cleanup the installed files.

 # FAQ